makersacademy/bowling-challenge/README.md

 ### Perfect Game

 A Perfect Game is when the player rolls 12 strikes (10 regular strikes and 2 strikes for the bonus in the 10th frame).
 The Perfect Game scores 300 points.

-## Still To Do

-* Create a nice interactive animated interface with jQuery.
-* Set up [Travis CI](https://travis-ci.org) to run your tests.
-* Add [ESLint](http://eslint.org/) to your codebase and make your code conform.